microsoft/BlingFire/README.md

 ### Example of using basic tokenization model instead of available tokenizers

 [This notebook](/doc/Bling%20Fire%20Tokenizer%20Demo.ipynb) demonstrates how Bling Fire tokenizer helps in Stack Overflow posts classification problem.

+## To create your own finite-state models

+To start using Bling Fire Finite State Machine manipulation tools, you need to build the project on Windows/Linux with [CMake](https://cmake.org/).
+You need this if you want to create your own tokenization / segmentation, stemming, etc finite-state models.
+[Read more here.](https://github.com/Microsoft/BlingFire/wiki/How-to-change-linguistic-resources)

 ## Contributing